hnetty/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The DOM stands for Document Object Model which allows us to easily see what represents a variety of elements on the HTML page

 2. What is an event?

+- An event can be a variety of things, such as a click, drag, hover, etc

 3. What is an event listener?

+- An event listener is a built in keyword that tells the DOM watch/listen for specific events, and when those things happen it will launch a specific set of code/function

 4. Why would we convert a NodeList into an Array?

+- It is much easier to use/move around the code so we can use the information

 5. What is a component?

+- A component is often a block of reusable code turned into a function so we don't have to keep repeating ourselves/typing the same things over and over

 ### Git Set up